Type of membership

 An organization from the public or commercial sector or relevant industries who is interested in public relations industry.
 Every Corporate Member shall have the right to nominate up to six persons to enjoy the same services and privileges rendered to individual members except voting rights and eligibility to hold office in the Executive Committee.
 Each Corporate Member has the right to nominate one representative to cast one vote in the general meetings.

 A person from the public or commercial sector or relevant industries who is interested in public relations industry, or for those with less than two years’ public relations working experience.
 An Associate Member enjoys the benefits and privileges rendered to a Full Member with the exception of voting rights and the eligibility to hold office in the Executive Committee.

-Full-time student studying relevant disciplines in any recognized institutions and is recommended by one Full Member or one Life Member or one Founding Member and approved by the Executive Committee.
+Full-time student majors in public relations, corporate communications, translation or equivalent disciplines in any recognized institutions and is recommended by one Full Member or one Life Member or one Founding Member and approved by the Executive Committee.
 Student Member has no right to vote.